BA Geography Syllabus & Subjects 2025

 Show Less

-BA Geography Subjects in Detail
+BA Geography Core Subjects in Detail

 • Physical Geography - This subject covers topics such as the system of the Earth, Climate, Biosphere System, Ocean System, Ocean Currents, Pressure Belts, Wind System, and so on.

-• Cartographic Techniques - This is an application-focused subject that includes a variety of topics to work on such as Scales, Scale Conversion, Graphic Scale, Measurement of Length, Measurement of Area, Qualitative Thematic Maps, and so on.
+• Cartographic Techniques - This is an application-focused subject that includes a variety of topics to work on, such as Scales, Scale Conversion, Graphic Scale, Measurement of Length, Measurement of Area, Qualitative Thematic Maps, and so on.

-• Analytical Methods - This is a practical subject that covers topics such as Distribution of Population, Density of Population, Crop Region, Topographical Map Interpretation, and so on.
+• Analytical Methods - This is a practical subject that covers topics such as the Distribution of Population, Density of Population, Crop Region, Topographical Map Interpretation, and so on.

 • North East India Geography - This subject covers Physical History, Mineral and Energy Sources, Agriculture, Environmental Hazards, and so on.